Darki002/WhoIsHome/README.md

 ## Local Development

-- MySql DB running locally
+- Make sure a MySql DB instance is running on your machine
-- Env Variables are already set in the `appsettings.Development.json` to the default values
+- Env Variables are already set in the `appsettings.Development.json` to the default values.
+Change them if needed